michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.6.7 =
+- Added the `Associate ID` field in the `Authentication` setting section for some locales.

 = 3.6.6 - 08/09/2018 =
 - Added the `Data` section in the `Reset` setting page, which handles export/import options.
 - Added the ability to clean up used custom post type posts upon plugin uninstall.